mattom02/Algorithms-Data_Structures/matrix/README.md

-Implementation of a matrix class and Chio method for finding the matrix determinant using a Python programming language.
+Implementation of a matrix class and Chio method for finding the matrix determinant using the Python programming language.